A downloadable tool for Windows, macOS, and Linux

 What is it?

-MasterPlan is a easy-to-use, beginner-friendly, entry-level, free-flow project management and idea board.
-You can complete tasks, place images, sounds, and notes, and set deadlines for yourself.
+MasterPlan is an easy-to-use graphical free-flow project management tool and idea board.
+You can make to-do lists, place images and GIFs, sounds, timers, lines, notes, and set deadlines for yourself.

 Why is it?

 I started working on this tool because I needed a tool to plan projects, but found existing tools to be unsatisfactory.
-While usually high-quality and well-designed, I found existing tools to:
+While usually high-quality and well-designed, I found existing tools have the following faults for individual usage:

-There is no underlying philosophy to completion of tasks like with a Kanban board or a Gantt chart - it's up to you how you wish to position your images, sounds, and tasks to design your board to be both visually-pleasing and easy to grok.
+Unlike other project management tools, there is no underlying spatial limitations like with a Kanban board or a Gantt chart - it's up to you how you wish to physically position objects to design your plan to be both visually-pleasing and easy to grok.

 How is it?

-Good.
-HOWEVER, NOTICE!
-MasterPlan is currently in its early access phase, and will receive updates regularly over time.
-As it stands, MasterPlan is fully equipped for task planning, but there is also still quite a bit to add before I would consider it complete.
-In the meantime, I would recommend using it with a version control system to make it possible to roll back your plan in case of mistakes.
+HOWEVER!
+MasterPlan is currently in its early access phase, and will receive updates regularly over time improving the stability of the program.
+I would recommend saving often and using it with a version control system to make it possible to roll back your plan in case of mistakes.

 Recommended system requirements